SSPuliasis/ProtView/README.md

 digests are then treated the same as single enzyme digests throughout the workflow.

 ## Peptide Processing
-Processes RPG-generated peptides in fasta format, allowing the user to specify the number of missed cleavages allowed per peptide, create parallel enzyme digests, and filter for peptides containing a specific residue or of a certain amino acid length.
+This module processes RPG-generated peptides in fasta format, allowing the user to 1) specify the number of missed cleavages allowed per peptide, 2) create parallel enzyme digests, 3)filter for peptides containing a specific residue,
+4) filter by a certain amino acid length.

 RPG treats mis-cleavage as a percentage of how frequently cleavage is missed at each theoretical cleavage site.
 The aim of ProtView is to give the theoretical upper limit of peptides that could be identified in an experiment and allow